My work has been published in a number of books and peer-reviewed journals.

 Policy and Internet, Volume 3, Issue 1, Article 7. [pdf]

-Reilly, P. Web 2.0 and conflict transformation in Northern Ireland: Stakeholder Perspectives.
+Reilly, P. Social media and contentious politics in Northern Ireland.
 (Contract signed with Manchester University Press)

 Claydon, E.A, Reilly, P and Gunter, B (2015) Dis/Enablement?
 An analysis of the representation of impairment and disability on British terrestrial television pre- and post- the Paralympics, in Jackson, D, Hodges, C, Molesworth, M and Scullion, R (eds) Reframing disability?
 Media, (dis)empowerment and voice in the 2012 Paralympics, Routledge, pp.37-65.